ymeskini/python-patterns/01_mastering_the_tools/06_inheritance_abc_and_protocols/exercises/html_trees/solution.md

 - As you can see in the new version, you can now also compute screen positions of elements that are not divs, such as the span.

 ## b) Protocols

-Can you use a _protocol_ just as easily instead of an abstract base class?
-What would need to be changed so you can use a protocol class instead of an abstract base class?

-### Solution

 The issue that you're going to run into is that with protocols you rely on structural typing (duck typing) instead of inheritance.
 That means that if you have an `HTMLElement` protocol and you define properties and methods inside of it, the other classes won't be able to use that if they don't inherit from `HTMLElement` anymore.
 There are a couple of ways to fix this: